tippi-fifestarr/aptos-npm-mcp/src/resources/how_to/how_to_integrate_gas_station.md

 # How to Integrate Gas Station for Sponsored Transactions

-Gas Station lets your dApp pay gas fees for users, removing the "first-buy-APT" hurdle and smoothing onboarding.
+Gas Station lets your dApp pay gas fees for users, removing the "first, buy APT" hurdle and smoothing onboarding.
 Use it when you want newcomers to transact with empty wallets or need precise control over which functions are subsidized.

 ## Prerequisites

-Make sure you have published your Move module and have the module address.
+Make sure you have published your Move module to Testnet or Mainnet and have the module address.
+If your contract is on Devnet, you'll need to redeploy.

 ## Backend Setup in Aptos Build